nphausg/loomIn/README.md

 ## 👇 Overview

-### 🎯 Why LoomFlow?
+### 🎯 Why LoomIn?

-LoomFlow offers a clean, easy-to-use solution for developers handling complex asynchronous workflows.
+LoomIn offers a clean, easy-to-use solution for developers handling complex asynchronous workflows.
 It simplifies managing state-driven operations and ensures your app performs efficiently by avoiding redundant calls and state updates.

  - **Integration**: A loom weaves threads into a cohesive fabric, much like how the Loom system integrates multiple data streams into a single, unified state.